- Paid Traffic Manifesto

 André has created the definitive guides to customer acquisition (Sphere of Influence) and customer conversion (AutoResponder Madness).
 He set the bar impossibly high, which is why this announcement has been eighteen months in the making.

-Then we’ll apply those concepts and principles to create retargeting and prospecting campaigns on Google Ads (including search and the Google Display Network) and Facebook.
-There will be live Q&A calls with me, in-depth hot seats, and performance/metrics review.
+TTE applies those concepts and principles to creating retargeting and prospecting campaigns on Google Ads (including search and the Google Display Network) and Facebook.
+There is an extensive Q&A archive with accompanying transcripts.

-Additional options will be available for freelancers and agency professionals who want to implement these ideas for their clients.
-This is a limited time offer (available from April 1-7).
+Additional options are available for freelancers and agency professionals who want to implement these ideas for their clients.

 My goal for this course is simple — to externalize and share my decades of experience with a group of people who can multiply its value far beyond anything I could ever do alone by building ‘traffic engines’ for their own businesses (or learning how to help others do the same).